MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_d3dextendedcaps.md

 Specify the minimum and maximum stipple widths, in pixels, supported by the driver.

-#### - dwMinStippleHeight, dwMaxStippleHeight
+#### - dwMinTextureHeight, dwMaxTextureHeight

-Specify the minimum and maximum stipple heights, in pixels, supported by the driver.
+Specify the minimum and maximum texture heights, in pixels, supported by the driver.
+This member is typically a power of 2.

+#### - dwMinTextureWidth, dwMaxTextureWidth

+Specify the minimum and maximum texture widths, in pixels, supported by the driver or device.
+This member is typically a power of 2.
+These members are provided as hints to the application, and it is the application's responsibility to adjust texture sizes when necessary.

 ## -remarks